 Day 1-4 Venice (4 nights)

-You’ll want to fly into Venice Marco Polo Airport (VCE) – it’s the easiest option for most travellers with direct flights from the UK and the eastern US.
-You can then hop on a bus to get to the entrance of the city.
+You’ll want to fly into Venice Marco Polo Airport (VCE) – it’s the most convenient option for international travellers, with plenty of direct flights from major UK cities as well as the eastern US.

 Things to see & do in Venice